Liver64/LoxBerry-Sonos/README.md

 ![Plugin logo](webfrontend/html/images/SR2.png)
 ![Plugin logo](webfrontend/html/images/SR3.png)

-The library contains rigt now nine diff.
+The library contains rigt now 9 diff.
 Text-to-speech Providers:
-* MS Azure
+* MS Azure (API key required)
-* AWS Polly
+* AWS Polly (API key required)
-* Google Cloud
+* Google Cloud (API key required)
 * Google Translate
 * Pico2wave
-* VoiceRSS
+* VoiceRSS (API key required)
 * ResponsiveVoice
-* ElevenLabs
+* ElevenLabs (API key required)
 * MAC OSX

 fitting most likely all languages around the world.
-There is no programming experience necessary, just entering some data and clicking through the configuration
+For configuration of your Sonos Plugin there is no programming experience necessary, just entering some data and clicking through.

-To use this library you need to have a minicomputer like Raspberry etc., install the LoxBerry image and then the Sonos Plugin.
+To use this library you need to have a minicomputer like a Raspberry etc., install the LoxBerry image and then the Sonos Plugin.
 Full documentation incl. examples is available at http://www.loxwiki.eu/display/LOXBERRY/Sonos4Loxone